mindspore-ai/docs/tutorials/training/source_en/use/load_dataset_image.md

         └─train-labels.idx1-ubyte
     ```

-2. Import `mindspore.dataset` module.
+2. Import the `mindspore.dataset` module.

     ```python
     import mindspore.dataset as ds
     ```

-## Load Dataset
+## Loading Dataset

 MindSpore supports loading common datasets in the field of image processing that come in a variety of on-disk formats.
-User can also implement custom dataset class to load customized data.
+Users can also implement custom dataset class to load customized data.

-The following shows how to load the MNIST dataset using the `MnistDataset` in the `mindspore.dataset` module.
+The following tutorial shows how to load the MNIST dataset using the `MnistDataset` in the `mindspore.dataset` module.

 1. Configure the dataset directory and create the `MnistDataset`.